Department of Psychology | Clinical Counseling Track | Master of Arts in Psychological Science Program

 THE MIND-BODY TRAUMA CARE LAB, directed by Dr. Viann Nguyen-Feng ([vee-anne win-fang] she/her), integrates several domains: psychology & public health, mental & physical health, mind & body.

-Our research team aims to bridge the disconnection between bodies and mind, particularly in the context of trauma-informed psychotherapeutic care.
+Our research team aims to bridge the disconnections between body and mind, particularly in the context of trauma-informed psychotherapeutic care.
 We coined the term "mind-body trauma care" to speak to that focus.
 The term mind-body trauma care can be interpreted in several ways:

 This research addresses access to care issues in two main ways: